ssa4403/Sales-Marketing-Executive-Dashboard/README.md

 **Step 5: Dashboard Creation**

 Finally, the polished data model is visualized through the executive dashboard.
 This includes interactive elements, trend analysis, and KPI tracking, all designed with the end-user in mind.
 The dashboard allows for quick assessments and data-driven decision-making.

+# Detailed Dashboard Features

+**Drill-Down Capabilities**

+Users can view performance over time and across product categories.
+This interactivity offers a dynamic user experience:

+**1. Revenue Trending:**
+   Track sales performance over time, identify patterns, and analyze seasonal trends.

+**2. Orders by Category:**
+   Break down the order volume by product category, such as accessories, bikes, and clothing, to identify which sections are performing above or below expectations.

+**3. Product-Level Analysis:**
+  Users can click on any category to drill down further into the top-selling products within that category.